Email FacebookTwitterMenu burgerClose thin

 70$1,774 (male)

-Given that terms of an annuity vary widely how much a $250,000 annuity pays will vary.
+Given that the terms of annuities vary widely, how much a $250,000 annuity pays will vary.
 Review your contract for exact monthly payment details.

 Should You Get an Annuity?

-Here are three situations when another investment vehicle might be a better fit:
+On the other hand, here are some situations when an annuity alternative might be a better fit:

-• You don’t have the savings to purchase an annuity: An annuity requires a significant upfront investment.
-Without the necessary premium, it may not be an option.
+• You don’t have the savings to purchase an annuity.
+An annuity requires a significant upfront investment.
+As such, it’s not a viable investment without the necessary premium.

-• You have a short life expectancy: If you expect a shorter lifespan, an annuity may not benefit your dependents.
+• You have a short life expectancy.
+If you expect to have a shorter lifespan, an annuity may not benefit your dependents.

 Bottom Line